School Street schemes in Surrey

 Using a courtesy or hire car

 We ask residents to ensure they keep the council updated with the details of any new or different vehicles they are using.
-Residents will need to provide evidence that the vehicle is for their use, for example a rental agreement, lease, or insurance information.
+Residents will need to provide evidence that the vehicle is for their use, for example a rental agreement, lease or insurance information.

 The total volumes of traffic near to the school are expected to decrease during drop-off and pick-up times as it will become easier to walk, scoot or cycle rather than drive.
 There will also be less through-traffic.
-Although residents may notice increased parking on other roads outside of the School Street during the controlled hours, the number of vehicles parked in the School Street should decrease.
+Although residents may notice increased parking on other roads outside of the School Street during the controlled hours, the amount of vehicles parked in the School Street should decrease.

 Where there is no option except driving to school